knat/XData/README.md

            |-<XChildList<T>>
 ```

-Below are some code excerpts:
+Below is the code excerpt:

 ```C#
 namespace XData {